chainstack/docs/docs/api/solana/getlatestblockhash.md

 # getLatestBlockhash

-Solana API method that returns the identity and transaction information about a confirmed block in the ledger.
+Solana API method that returns the latest blockhash.

 ::: tip